hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Remove existing images by specifying thier names or IDs.
-Optionally, you may specify an availability zone.
+To remove existing images specify their names or IDs, or specify an availability zone.

 ###Examples
 Delete image 'my-image':